openshift/release/docs/dptp-triage-sop/token-rotation.md

 Each SA's token is created by `prowjob/periodic-ci-secret-generator` and bound to the same object `secret/token-bound-object-{0|1}` in the same namespace.
 To expire the tokens,

-- Bind all tokens to the other secret in [the generator's configuration file](../../core-services/ci-secret-generator/_config.yaml), e.g., bind to `secret/token-bound-object-{1}` if `secret/token-bound-object-0` currently.
+- Bind all tokens to the other secret in [the generator's configuration file](../../core-services/ci-secret-generator/_config.yaml), e.g., bind to `secret/token-bound-object-1` if `secret/token-bound-object-0` currently.
 Create a PR and Merge it.

 - Trigger `prowjob/periodic-ci-secret-generator` to generator the tokens bound to the new secret.

 > make job JOB=periodic-ci-secret-generator

 - Delete the secret that the old tokens were previously bound to.
 It will expire the old tokens.
-Since the old secret's manifests is still in the release repo, it will be created with a new uid and to be prepared the next rotation.
+Since the old [secret's manifests](../../clusters/build-clusters/common/assets/bound-object_secrets.yaml) is still in the release repo, it will be created with a new uid and to be prepared the next rotation.

 ```console
 oc --context ${CLUSTER} delete secret -A -l ci.openshift.io/token-bound-object=$(TOKEN_BOUND_OBJECT_NAME_SUFFIX)  --dry-run=none --as system:admin